cesar-douady/open-lmake/doc/src/overview.md

 ```

 suffices to perform all necessary steps so that `<my_target>` is reproduced as if all steps leading to it were carried out although only necessary steps were actually carried out.
-The `lmake` program maintains an internal state in the `LMAKE` directory to decide which files need to be regenerated.
+The `lmake` program maintains an internal state in the `LMAKE` dir to decide which files need to be regenerated.
 For each one of those, it issues the recipes recorded in `Lmakefile.py`.
 During job execution, `lmake` instruments them in order to gather which files are read and written in order to determine hidden deps and whether such actions are legal.
-These information are recorded in the `LMAKE` directory.
+These information are recorded in the `LMAKE` dir.

 You can provide command line arguments to `lmake` to somewhat control this process.